 Ray Burgman began serving as the Vice President, Programs and Services in October 2021.
 In this role, she increases student access to high-quality postsecondary education and fosters collaborations between institutions.
 The Programs and Services unit has four regional student access programs, which include the Western Undergraduate Exchange (WUE), the Western Regional Graduate Program (WRGP), the Professional Student Exchange Program (PSEP), and the Online Course Exchange (OCE).
 It also manages the Western Alliance of Community College Academic Leaders, the Western Academic Leadership Forum, and Interstate Passport ®.
 The unit also partners with Midwestern Higher Education Compact (MHEC) to provide institutions cost savings through four programs—the Master Property Program, MHECare Student Insurance Solutions, MHECtech, and Cyber Insurance.
 Previously, Burgman served as director of programs and research at HERS (Higher Education Resource Services), a non-profit leadership development organization focused on women who work in postsecondary settings, for eight years.
 She also served as an administrator at DePauw University, located in Greencastle, IN, in Academic Affairs and the Office of the President and at New College of Florida, located in Sarasota, FL.
 Burgman was also a tenured professor in economics and management at DePauw University.
 She also taught at two other institutions in Florida, Santa Fe College and the University of South Florida-St. Peterburg.
 She received a B.A. in Economics from New College of Florida and an M.A. and Ph.D. in Economics from the University of Florida, located in Gainesville, FL.

-Sarah Leibrandt, Ph.D. is the director of Academic Leadership Initiatives at the Western Interstate Commission for Higher Education.
+Sarah Leibrandt, Ph.D. is the director of strategy, impact, and academic partnerships at the Western Interstate Commission for Higher Education.
 In this role, she oversees two membership networks, the Western Academic Leadership Forum (Forum) and the Western Alliance of Community College Academic Leaders (Alliance), which enable provosts, vice presidents of academic affairs, and chief academic officers throughout the West to network and collaborate on initiatives supporting key higher education issues.
 Leibrandt also leads the Western Academic Leadership Academy for aspiring provosts and the Interstate Passport program, a nationwide network of institutions working to improve student transfer through the block transfer of lower division general education.
 Leibrandt has been with WICHE since 2013.
 Prior to joining WICHE, Leibrandt worked for the Colorado Department of Education and Red Rocks Community College.
 Leibrandt earned a bachelor’s degree from Wellesley College and a Ph.D. in Education Policy from the University of Colorado Boulder.

 Assistant Registrar, Salt Lake Community College